-The Library of the Health Sciences at Texas Tech University Health Sciences Center was developed in a record time span of 11 months, and presently contains more than 101,869 bound volumes.
-More than 60,198 periodicals published both domestically and in foreign countries are received and bound regularly.
+The Library of the Health Sciences at Texas Tech University Health Sciences Center was developed in a record time span of 11 months, and presently contains more than 113,590 bound volumes.
+More than 1500 periodical titles published both domestically and in foreign countries are received and bound regularly.

-There are associated libraries in the Amarillo, El Paso and Odessa Regional Academic Health Sciences Centers with a collection of about 66,000 volumes and growing daily.
+There are branch libraries in the Amarillo, El Paso and Odessa Regional Academic Health Centers with a collection of about 77,000 volumes and growing daily.

-Besides offering its bound volumes and periodical as a valuable reference collection, the library houses a Media Library comprised of audio-visual materials, films, tapes and other non-book media to aid in the learning experience.
-Teaching devices such as a medical injectable teaching arm and a heart-sound simulator are available for use.
-Computers, for learning, testing and word processing are available to students.
+Besides offering its monographs and periodicals as a valuable reference collection, the library includes three Teaching - Learning Centers which house 3900 audiovisual titles, including films, videotapes, computer-assisted instructional material and other non-print media to aid in the learning experience.
+Teaching devices such as a medical injectable teaching arm and a heart-sound simulator are available to students.